gher-uliege/gher-uliege.github.io/Diva-Workshops/2020/index.md

 ### Registration

-The registration is done by email: contact Evi (paraskevi.tsitsopoulou@cmcc.it) with Cc to Nadia (nadia.pinardi@unibo.it).
+📧 The registration is done by email: contact Evi (paraskevi.tsitsopoulou@cmcc.it) with Cc to Nadia (nadia.pinardi@unibo.it).
 **Deadline:** 15th of December, 2020.

-### Dates

-<i class="fa fa-calendar-check-o" aria-hidden="true"></i> From Monday 27 January (1.30 PM) to Thursday 30 January (3 PM), 2020.

-### Venue

-The 2020 edition will be hosted by the University of Bologna, Department of Physics and Astronomy, Viale Berti Pichat 6/2, 40127 Bologna, 2nd floor Classroom "Biomedica".

 ### Accommodations

 <i class="fa fa-bed" aria-hidden="true"></i> Bologna is a very busy town and we recommend you book at the Hotel before the end of 2019.

 ## Preliminary program

-The workshop will be focused on `DIVAnd` (n-dimensional interpolation), unlike the previous editions, which were dedicated to the 2D version (DIVA).
+The workshop will be focused on `DIVAnd` (n-dimensional interpolation).

 ### Monday (1/2 day)

 Checking of installations
 Theory: introduction to variational analysis
 Objective Analysis, Optimal Interpolation, and Variational Objective Analysis